 Many insomniacs turn to prescription drugs, such as Ambien, Sonata, Valium, Xanax, and Restoril, or to over-the-counter options, especially antihistamines like Benadryl.
 But doing so can be habit-forming.

-"Sleeping medications do work," Sateia says.
+"Sleeping medications do work," says Michael Sateia, M.D., president of the American Academy of Sleep Medicine and a professor of psychiatry at Dartmouth Medical School in Hanover, N.H.
 "But for people with chronic sleep disturbances, a short-term course of sleeping pills combined with behavioral treatment in which you unlearn negative sleep habits works best in the long run, because there's a smaller chance of adding chemical dependency to the problem."

 That's also why turning to one or more of the following natural remedies—after first discussing them with your physician--can be the smarter, safer solution: